PHOTO © Karin Saucedo

 Coyotes are intelligent and adaptable North American canids that are found in all states in the U.S. except Hawaii since the early 21st century.
 They have become well established in nearly every ecosystem, thriving in grasslands, swamps, deserts, tundra, forests, cities and suburbs.

-Their expansion is largely due to anthropogenic changes over the last century.
+Their expansion is largely due to anthropogenic (human-created) changes over the last century.
 Through the clear-cutting of forests for human settlement in early 20th century and the subsequent decline of larger predators due to extensive predator control campaigns, coyotes were able to successfully expand their range east across North America.

 People can live among coyotes yet never see them.
 Often it’s only a group heard howling or their prints in the mud along a riparian area that confirms their presence not too far from our neighborhoods.
 It is important to keep in mind that coyotes have been interacting with and adapting to people for hundreds of years.